 Castor oil is used primarily as a laxative because it can cause spasms in the intestines.
 It could also cause spasms in the uterine muscles, which could lead to contractions, inducing labor.

-Consuming castor oil is easier said than done, as it causes severe diarrhea, vomiting, and nausea.
+It is easy to talk about consuming castor oil as compared to actually doing it.
+This oil can cause severe diarrhea, vomiting, and nausea.
 There is also the added issue of dehydration that castor oil can cause.

 The contractions, too, could be very painful and irregular, causing exhaustion and stress for both the mom and the baby.
 This is why castor oil should be used under total medical supervision.

-If you are allergic to nuts, this is the ingredients you must be hyper-aware of.
+If you are allergic to nuts, these are the ingredients you must be hyper-aware of.
 It is otherwise safe for most other soon-to-be-moms.
 It can be substituted with other types of nut butter.
 Talk to your midwife or doctor about what other options there are.

 Apricot is a great source of vitamins and minerals unless you are allergic to them.
 They are otherwise safe for consumption throughout your pregnancy.
 But like all other foods, moderation is key.

 In some cases, your doctor will induce labor before your due date.
-These decisions are made keeping you and your baby’s health in mind.
+You and all involved parties need to think about your and your baby’s health before making these decisions.

 How To Start Using Midwives Brew